learnapollo/learnapollo/content/introduction/get-started.md

 Exercises and solutions are available in separate folders in the provided zip file so you can easily switch between and compare different exercises and solutions.

-Apart from the self-contained Apollo tutorial, we offerexcursions that will zoom in on selected topics such as *the Redux DevTools* or *Caching with Apollo Client*.
+Apart from the self-contained Apollo tutorial, we offer excursions that will zoom in on selected topics such as *the Redux DevTools* or *Caching with Apollo Client*.
 The excursions are not necessary to finish the exercises, but can teach you a trick or two or give you a better understanding of specific concepts.